rdudhagra/Sand-Table/README.md

 See the `Build Guide` folder for instructions on my specific build, or visit the other folders for direct access to the software.
 Check out the `discussions` tab for other helpful info/troubleshooting advice.

+> Check out [@SeanTurner71](https://github.com/SeanTurner71)'s [build video](https://www.youtube.com/watch?v=QCLmVpVkmQY) for an overview of the assembly process and some mesmerizing timelapses!

 <br>

 | | | |